 - The accelerated instruction program for the student and - Determine if the student has made sufficient progress on measurable academic goals contained in the student's IEP and should be promoted to the next grade level.

-For English language learners (ELLs), the GPC makes decisions in consultation with a member of the student's LPAC.
+For emergent bilinguals (formerly English learns), the GPC makes decisions in consultation with a member of the student's LPAC.